-Life Support System presents a dynamic model of the three global systems that support life on earth.
+Life Support System presents a dynamic and interactive model of the three global systems that support life on earth.

 It has been suggested that there are three systems that control how our world operates and therefore determine the ultimate sustainability of all life.
 These are the human, natural and economic systems.
 The traditional view is that the economic system serves the human system; however there is increasing evidence that it has become separate as its guiding principles appear to have little to do with human or social needs.
 This idea of the three systems is sometimes called the “people, planet, profit” concept.